-Otoplasty is also called ear surgery or ear pinning, because the ears are repositioned to lay flatter against the head.
-This facial cosmetic surgery is popular among children, teenagers and adults, who may feel especially self-conscious or vulnerable to teasing about “Dumbo ears” or other hurtful names.
-According to the American Society of Plastic Surgeons, the two leading age groups for this procedure were patients aged 13-19 (who made up 28 percent of total procedures) and patients age 20-29 (who made up 30 percent).
+Otoplasty is also called ear surgery or ear pinning, because the ears are repositioned to lie flatter against the head.
+This facial cosmetic surgery is popular among children, teenagers, and adults who may feel especially self-conscious or vulnerable to teasing about “Dumbo ears” or other hurtful names.
+According to the American Society of Plastic Surgeons, the two leading age groups for this procedure were patients aged 13-19 (who made up 28% of total procedures) and patients aged 20-29 (who made up 30%).

 What Is Otoplasty?